nemmusu/domain-screenshoter/README.md

      \__,_|___/\___|_|  \___|\___|_| |_|___/_| |_|\___/ \__\___|_|

 This tool automates taking screenshots of a list of domains while routing requests through a VPN.
-It supports both NordVPN and OpenVPN, manages sessions, retries failed requests, and utilizes Selenium for capturing screenshots in a headless browser.
+It manages sessions, retries on failures, and utilizes Selenium for capturing screenshots in a headless browser.
+Additionally, the tool supports generating **interactive HTML reports** for captured screenshots, complete with **navigation, filtering, and exclusion of duplicate images**.

 ---